FarFromLittle/Questline/README.md

 ## Handling Progression

+Events are triggered using callbacks related to the various stages of progression.

+Events are fired in the following order:

+* `OnAccept(player:Player)`
+  * Fires when a player is assigned a previously unknown questline.

+* `OnAssign(player:Player)`
+  * Fires each time a player is assigned the questline.
+  * This includes when a player resumes progress from a previous session.

+* `OnProgress(player:Player, progress:number, objIndex:number)`
+  * Triggers at each step of progression.
+  * The first event fires with `progress = 0`
+  * Lastly with `progress = myQuest:GetObjectiveValue(objIndex)`.

+* `OnComplete(player:Player)`
+  * Fires when a player has completed the questline.

+* `OnCancel(player:Player)`
+  * Only triggered by a call to `myQuest:Cancel(player)`.
+  * Can be used to fail a questline.
+  * A canceled questline can be re-accepted.

-Progress is tracked using callbacks related to the various stages.
-A typical questline is managed by a global callback.
+A typical questline is managed by a global callback function.

-The following defines a global callback that fires for every questline completed.

 ```lua
 -- Define a global complete callback